It is an abnormally low level of red blood cells. Hemolytic anemia occurs when red blood cells are destroyed too quickly.

 - During heart-lung surgery.

 - As they flow close to devices placed inside the body, especially artificial heart valves.

 - If they are exposed to extreme heat, as in a patient with severe burns.

-- Autoimmune hemolytic anemia: this occurs when the body’s immune system mistakenly destroys its own red blood cells.
+- Autoimmune hemolytic anemia occurs when the body’s immune system mistakenly destroys its red blood cells.

 Autoimmune hemolytic anemia can be caused by: